peteryuhang/Computer-Systems-A-Programmer-Perspective/ch6/ch6.md

 - Platter -> Surface -> Track -> Sector -> Bits
 - We refer disk as rotating disk to distinguish them from SSD
+- There are gaps between sectors, but disk is cycle, inner cycle has less space compare to outter cycle, so we introduce zone and cylinders

 ##### Disk Capacity